 What can I do to improve my business online?

-The Internet is a new marketing avenue, and many small business owners think that it is too complex or expensive to manage.
+The Internet is a relatively new marketing avenue, and many Salem, Oregon small business owners think that it is too complex or expensive to manage a professional web design.
 Regardless of what they think, there are several things that you can do to build a successful online marketing business.

 Do you just want to provide a general overview of your company?
 Or enable your customers to purchase products or services?
 Your Web site design and text should support your goals.
 Wholesale businesses should provide product and contact information.
 Retailers should provide their locations or allow direct sales through their sites.

 Eighty percent of all Web site visits start with a search using one of the major search engines.
-Google, Yahoo and MSN are the most popular.
-Search engine optimization (SEO) can help make your site more discoverable-by the search engines and, subsequently, by potential customers.
-There are three basic factors that boost your site's ranking in search engine results:
+Google, Yahoo and Bing (formally MSN) are the most popular.
+Search engine optimization (SEO) starts with good web design.
+Professional web design can help make your site more discoverable-by the search engines and, subsequently, by potential customers.
+There are four basic factors that boost your site’s ranking in search engine results:

 • Relevant content in your site text